Texas governor working ‘swiftly’ to pardon Army sergeant convicted of killing BLM protester

 On Friday, 37-year-old Army sergeant Daniel Perry was found guilty of fatally shooting Garrett Foster, an Air Force veteran and BLM protester.

-Perry’s defense lawyers say he shot Foster in self-defense at a demonstration in Downtown Austin on July 25, 2020.
+Perry’s defense lawyers say he shot Foster in self-defense at a demonstration in downtown Austin, Texas, on July 25, 2020.

 Texts from Perry in which he wrote he “might have to kill a few people” who were “rioting” outside his apartment were used in the trial, which began on March 27.